 Be aware of the critters that exist in your country.
 A sting from a wasp might not be so bad, but a bite from a black widow spider can kill.
 You should also remember to account for other predators like snakes and bears.
 You are the top of the food chain in your home, no doubt, but in the great outdoors you can’t help but feel a bit vulnerable – and that’s a good thing!

 Food and drink are harder to come by in the great outdoors.
 Unless you are already a trained hunter or expert fisherman, you should probably take your own food, at least enough to ensure your survival for the trip.
 You can use foraging and hunting skills if you have them to boost your nutrition.

 It’s actually pretty easy to purify water in the wilderness, if you have the right tools.
 You can boil most water to make it drinkable, or use a water filtration bottle or pen to sterilise any clear water that you find.
 You will need to make sure you are near to a water source.

-Despite more obvious dangers coming from freak storms and predatory bugs, many people are put off the idea of camping or hiking because of the discomfort that they will face.
-They will miss their double bed, cosy blankets and coffee machine.
+Despite more obvious dangers coming from freak storms and predatory bugs, many people have put off the idea of camping or hiking because of the discomfort that they will face.
+They will miss their double bed, cozy blankets and all coffee dorks miss their machine.

 Win The Mental Battle

 Life is full of danger.
 There is more danger in the city than there is in the great outdoors, yet we fear our return to nature more than we fear the monotony of the 9 – 5.
 There are always hassles in life.
-A trip to the great outdoors just gives us a simpler kind of hassle, where we replace nagging bosses with buzzing mosquitoes, and swap the 7am train working for the 6am birdsong.
+A trip to the great outdoors just gives us a simpler kind of a hassle, where we replace nagging bosses with buzzing mosquitoes and swap the 7 am train working for the 6 am birdsong.